visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  ConstructDataBinning(i) -> integer
+  ConstructDataBinning(options) -> integer

-i : type
+options : ConstructDataBinningAttributes object
     An object of type ConstructDataBinningAttributes.
 This object specifies the options for constructing a data binning.

-return value : integer
+return type : CLI_return_t
     Returns 1 on success, 0 on failure.